Backlang-Org/learn/content/the-basics/data/structs.md

 The code above creates a new instance of the struct `Point` and calls the constructor to initialize the field `X` with 5 and the field `Y` with 8.

-To pass a specific field to a function for example you can use the `.`-operator.
+To index an instance of a struct by one of its fields, use the `.`-operator.

 ```back
 print(p.X);